Dead Languages: How (and Why) to Learn a Dead Language

 What is a Dead Language?

-Dead languages are often confused with extinct languages, so I think it’s worth spending a moment to differentiate the two.
+Many often confuse dead languages with extinct languages, so I think it’s worth spending a moment to differentiate the two.

 A dead language is a language that is no longer the native language of a community, even if it is still used in other contexts.
 Its uses tend to only exist in specific situations – perhaps academia or amongst individuals or in special circumstances – such as the use of Latin in the Vatican City.